Geeetech3D/Smartto-Eclipse/README.md

 #### 2. Download and unzip project source code and toolchain

-you can find all the downloads [here](http://www.geeetech.com/OpenSource/)
+You can find all the downloads [here](http://www.geeetech.com/OpenSource/)

 #### 3. Import the project into Eclipse